Msvbvm50.dll Is Missing on Windows: 6 Safe Fixes That Work

 Microsoft’s Windows Update errors guide confirms that Windows Update keeps a record of which redistributable packages have been applied to the system, which is why a clean install of the Visual Basic 5.0 Run-Time Files clears the missing-DLL state on the next reboot.

-The official Microsoft installer is the only download we recommend.
-Avoid every “msvbvm50.dll download” site on Google, even ones with safe-looking SSL padlocks; the binaries on those pages have failed signature verification more often than they’ve passed it in our spot-checks.
+The official Microsoft installer is the only download worth trusting.
+Avoid every “msvbvm50.dll download” site on Google, even ones with safe-looking SSL padlocks; the binaries on those pages routinely fail signature verification.

 #Fix 3: Run System File Checker